eminaktas/get-of-metrics/readme.md

 get-of-metrics is a Python script for dealing the Broadcom switch metrics to extract the metrics from command line, parse the metrics and create a *.prom file for metrics to be processed by Node Exporter, Prometheus.
 Finally, visualize the metrics with Grafana.

-Within this version, created Docker image for only script.

-## Documentation

-Detailed installation can be found at installation.docx
+This version include automated  installation for Node Exporter, Prometheus and Grafana installation within Dockerfile.

-## Installation
+## Installation for script

 Python 3.7 and above need to be installed.